cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 <!-- truncate -->

-Like always on this blog, we will not install Quarto the old-fashioned way.
-Instead, we'll create our own Docker image.
+Like always on this blog, you will not install Quarto the old-fashioned way.
+Instead, you'll create our own Docker image.

 ## Let's play

-As usual, we will now create a temporary folder for our experiments.
+As usual, you will now create a temporary folder for your experiments.
 Please start a Linux shell and run `mkdir -p /tmp/docker-quarto && cd $_`.

 ### Create your own Docker image